mnot/I-D/link-hint/draft.md

 Content MUST be an object, whose keys are media types, and values are objects.

-The object MAY have a "links" member, whose value is an object representing links whose context is any document that uses that format.
+The object MAY have a "links" member, whose value is an object representing links (in the sense of {{RFC5988}}) whose context is any document that uses that format.
 Generally, this will be schema or profile ({{RFC6906}}) information.
 The "links" member has the same format as the "links" hint.

 Furthermore, the object MAY have a "deprecated" member, whose value is either true or false, indicating whether support for the format might be removed in